 …And I have to tell you, this is such a beautiful book.
 Madeline Miller has a way to completely enthral you with the almost poetic way she tells this story.

-The story follows Circe as a naive nymph, who yearns for her father’s approval and is constantly tormented by her immortal kin.
+Circe by Madeline Miller follows our main protagonist, Circe as a naive nymph, who yearns for her father’s approval and is constantly tormented by her immortal kin.
 You, as a reader, fall in love with her character because, although she seems to be quite meek and submissive, you know she has inner strength in her.
-This inner strength is really harnessed when Circe is banished to the Island of Aiaia.
+This inner strength is really harnessed when Circe is banished to the island of Aiaia.
 Exiled, Circe is forced to take things into her own hands.

 Written from Circe’s perspective, Madeline Miller really captivates you with how she tells Circe’s story.
 The way Miller portrays her character in an almost relatable and wholesome way.
 You, as a reader get to see all of Circe, the bad, the good and even the broken.

 Her journey is filled with pain and loneliness as she questions her immortality.
 Yet, you cheer her on because through her pain, her doubt and her loneliness rises her resolve and her determination.
 This woman has been bullied and belittled her entire life but she learns to fight back and become a force to be reckoned with.
 Which means her successes become almost bittersweet.

 This re-telling was certainly a journey to be had and I would never be the same after reading this book.